|I don't mind how my girl looks.. it's her personality man's looking at

 (2) what am I doing with over thirty-six man chasing me blud (Alex)

 (3) and I ended up hanging around with bare bare man (Roshan)

 Man is not the only new plural form of the noun: mens, mans and mandem are also heard in London, as well as the expected men.
 Mandem seems a straightforward borrowing from Jamaican Creole.
 The other forms result from the way that children acquire English in linguistically diverse inner city areas – in an unguided, informal fashion, in their friendship groups.
-Many different varieties of English are used in these groups, resulting in much linguistic variation and linguistic flexibility (click on ‘Multicultural London English’ in the list of terms on the right to see our other posts on this new variety of English).
+Many different varieties of English are used in these groups, resulting in much linguistic variation and linguistic flexibility (click on ‘Multicultural London English’ in the list of terms on the left to see our other posts on this new variety of English).

 As a plural noun, man always refers to a group of individuals: either to people who are there with the speaker (e.g. you man are all batty boys, said by a young speaker to his friends) or to a group of people that the speaker has just been talking about.
 This paves the way for the development of the pronoun, since this is exactly how pronouns are used: I refers to a person who is there (the speaker), while he or she refer either to another person who is there or to a person the speaker has just mentioned.
 Since the plural noun man refers to a group of people, speakers can present themselves as symbolically belonging to that group.
 So when Alex uses man to refer to himself, as in the caption to the picture, he presents himself as a member of the group of people who think that personality is more important than looks.
 This gives his opinion more authority, by implying that there are others who feel the same way he does.
 In the same way, in (1), above, Alex refers to himself as man and by doing so portrays himself as one of a group of like-minded people who would also feel this way.